cloudswenable/ptap/README.md

 python Hello.py
 ```

-If you upload a docker application for testing, you must contain a file named "Dockerfile".
+If you upload a docker application for testing, you must contain a file named **Dockerfile**.

 #Deploy on multiple server: